laurent-martin/aspera-api-examples/README.md

 Some examples support setting port to zero in trsdk.url to use a random port.

+Sample application generate a file `asperatransferd.conf` provided to the transfer sdk daemon, log level there are taken from the general yaml config file.

 ## Transfer SDK

 The Transfer SDK is a gRPC service that allows you to transfer files in an application.